Tired of Hearing I’m Bored? Try These 50 Fun Activities for Kids

 36. Learn Something New

-Try to learn something you haven’t done before.
-With so many tutorials online, you can learn to draw, knit, paint, crochet, cook or maybe even fix something yourself.
+Try to learn something you have yet to do.
+With so many tutorials online, you can learn to draw, knit, paint, play an instrument, crochet, cook, or fix something yourself.
 The possibilities are endless!
-You never know, once you learn something it may even become your new hobby.
+You never know, once you learn something, it may become your new hobby.

 37. Go Ice-skating